 You should wait until the upgrade is available through Windows Update.
 And even then, it’s safer to defer the feature update and wait a little longer until Microsoft has fixed common bugs.
 Although you can roll back to your previous Windows version for 10 days (previously 30 days), it’s not worth the hassle.

-Moreover, if you’re presently running the Windows 10 Creators or Fall Creators Update, you’ll continue to receive security patches until October 2018 and April 2019, respectively.
+Moreover, if you’re presently running the Windows 10 Fall Creators or April 2018 Update, you’ll continue to receive security patches until April or November 2019, respectively.
 There’s no rush to update right now, so take your time.

 The only time you should upgrade is when support for your current Windows 10 version ends.
 But this won’t happen for many years.

-The original Windows 10 release, version 1507, and the Fall Update, version 1511, reached their end of service last year.
+The original Windows 10 release, version 1507, as well as versions 1511 (Fall Update), 1607 (Anniversary Update), and 1703 (Creators Update) have all reached their end of service.
 If you’re still running one of these versions, you’re no longer receiving security patches and should upgrade immediately.

-Should you be stuck on the Anniversary Update because your machine can’t upgrade, there’s a silver lining!
+Should you be stuck on an older version because your machine can’t upgrade, there’s a silver lining!
 For systems that see a “Windows 10 is no longer supported on this PC” error while trying to upgrade, Microsoft has extended support until 2023.

 Microsoft introduced this exception for PCs using Intel’s Clover Trail processor, but it might extend to other unsupported hardware as well.